 Attendance at DBSA Metro Detroit Support Group activities is a privilege, not a right.
 Threatening or demeaning behavior may result in temporary or permanent removal from all DBSA Metro Detroit activities.

 We encourage you to become a member of DBSA Metro Detroit.
 A subscription to our newsletter, Life In Balance, comes with your membership.
-The sales of Life In Balance make up most of DBSA Metro Detroit's income.
-If finances are a concern, complimentary subscriptions are available.
+The sales of Life In Balance make up most of DBSA Metro Detroit’s income.
+If finances are a concern, subscriptions are available at a reduced cost.

 Guidelines for DBSA support group members

-1. We respect the rights of other members of the group.
+1. We respect and support other members of the group and encourage their ongoing attendance.

-4. We speak about what is of concern to us, using "I" statements and basing our comments and suggestions on our own personal experience.
+5. We speak about what is of concern to us, using “I” statements, sharing what we know and feel from our own personal experience.

-5. We do not use profanity, insults, threatening behavior or sexually explicit language.
+6. We do not use profanity, insults, threatening or sexually explicit language or behavior.

-7. We give no advice on medication.
-We know we are all different.
+8. We give no advice on specific medication or diagnoses.
+We know we are all different and these are issues between you and your mental health professionals.

 If you are unable to attend a group meeting or are are in crisis and need help between meetings, or if you just want someone to talk to you can call one of the numbers below: